segmentio/segment-docs/src/connections/destination-data-control.md

 Export Schema is not available for Identify or Group events.

 > note ""
-> Export Schema does not include any actual values (for example, personal data) for the events, properties, and traits you are tracking for a specific source.
-Properties are not included in the CSV.
+> Export Schema doesn't include any actual values (for example, personal data) for the events, properties, and traits you are tracking for a specific source.
+Properties aren't included in the CSV.